This is the multi-page printable view of this section.

 The KB serves as:

-Note: Ontology data, expression patterns, image annotations, and other integrated content are now stored in the Production Database (PDB) to handle the growing size and complexity of modern connectomes.
+Note: Ontology data, expression patterns, image annotations, and connectivity data are stored in the Production Database (PDB).

 Schema Requirements